oktadev/okta-blog/_source/_posts/2020-06-11-react-docker.md

 The 'redirect_uri' parameter must be an absolute URI that is whitelisted in the client app settings.
 ```

-To fix this, you to modify your Okta app to add your Heroku URL as a Login redirect URI.
+To fix this, you need to modify your Okta app to add your Heroku URL as a **Login redirect URI**.
 For example, `https://gentle-peak-37809.herokuapp.com/callback`.

 You should now be able to log in and see your app running on Heroku!
 You can verify its security headers are A-OK on <https://securityheaders.com>.